EXCALIBUR: soil biodiversity in horticulture

-The soil microbiome plays a central role in organic matter decomposition, nutrient and biogeochemical cycling and is also important in agricultural soil systems.
-The microbiome interacts with the roots of plants in ways that affect plant growth, health, and resistance to pathogens.
+This microbiome plays a central role in organic matter decomposition and nutrient and biogeochemical cycling.
+It's also important in agricultural soil systems.
+The microbiome interacts with the roots of plants in ways that affect plant growth, health and resistance to pathogens.

 Adding certain microorganisms, known as bioinoculants, to agriculture systems may further enhance the positive feedback of microbes on the soil microbiome, affecting plant growth and crop production.

 The Excalibur project brings together 16 partners in a major collaboration of across Europe, aiming to obtain a better understanding of underground soil biodiversity and dynamics.

 The project is evaluating new soil bioinoculants for the three model crops of economic importance: tomato, apple and strawberry.
 We will study these crops under both conventional and organic horticultural management.

 The Museum's role in Excalibur

 At the Museum, we are using DNA sequencing technologies to look at soil biodiversity and gain a better idea of microbe and plant interactions.
 We are also evaluating how microbes interact with soil minerals to make nutrients available for crop plants.